 - Approximately 1400 other new properties will be built on site across a range of tenures, although most of these will be private

-- New homes will be provided within modern housing, built around a traditional street layout and providing safer, legible and overlooked routes through the area
+- New homes will be provided within modern housing, built around the newly designed park and providing safer, legible and overlooked routes through the area

-- A new leisure centre will be built together with an improved library and community centre, and facilities for young children such as the One O’Clock Club and an adventure playground
+- A new leisure centre will be built together with an improved library and community centre and facilities for young children

 - Play areas and other open spaces will be integrated with the new housing

-- There will be new local shops and cafes, as well as a new square for the Bramlands area
+- There will be new local shops and cafes

 - Local education and health services will be reviewed to ensure they can meet future demand as the area grows